Ali Raza

 These contributions persistently benefit designated recipients, thereby continuing to yield divine rewards for the giver even after their passing.

-Sadaqah Jariyah also known as "ongoing charity," "perpetual charity," or "running charity."
+Sadaqah Jariyah is also known as "ongoing charity," "perpetual charity," or "running charity."
 The term "ever-flowing charity" underscores its unique ability to impact both recipients and donors long after the donor's demise.

 Following are the ways one can give Sadaqah Jariyah and can earn ongoing benefits of charity: